Deduplicate Across Salesforce Leads and Contacts

 Pick a field that you think has some duplicate values.

-Running a very simple match operation like just First and Last Name can be helpful in giving you an idea of what you have, but it is too broad to use for reliable analysis and deduplication.
+Running a very simple match operation like just First and Last Name is okay for giving you an idea of what you have, but it is too broad to use for reliable analysis and deduplication.
 There may be legitimate duplicate names–different people with the same first and last name.
 You need additional, unique criteria to narrow it down.

 Choosing Unique Identifiers